xnbox/tommy/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue?style=flat-square)](https://github.com/xnbox/tommy/blob/master/LICENSE)

 <h3>About:</h3>
-<p><strong>Tommy</strong> is a tiny single-file Apache Tomcat web server that allows you to run or embed static and dynamic (JSP and Servlets) web applications.
+<p><strong>Tommy</strong> is a tiny single-file fully configurable Apache Tomcat web server that allows you to run or embed static and dynamic (JSP and Servlets) web applications.

 <p>
 An app can be provided as a directory or packed as <abbr title="Web application ARchive">WAR</abbr> (or ZIP) archive that can contain servlets, <abbr title="Java Server Pages">JSP</abbr>, HTML and all other static stuff like CSS, JavaScript, etc.